Chan Buddhism: Chan scripture

 As a school of Mahāyāna Buddhism, Chan draws many of its basic driving concepts from that tradition, such as the Bodhisattva ideal.
 Karuṇā is the counterpart of prajna.
 Avalokiteśvara embodies the striving for Karuna, compassion.

 Central to Chan practice is dhyana or meditation.
-In the Lin-ji (Rinzai) school this is supplemented with koan study.
+In the Linji (Rinzai) school this is supplemented with koan study.

 Chan meditation

 In meditation practice, the Chan tradition holds that the very notions of doctrine and teachings create various other notions and appearances (Skt. saṃjñā; Ch. 相, xiāng) that obscure the transcendent wisdom of each being's Buddha-nature.
 Thus, Chan encourages its practitioners to distrust the very scripture or text being taught to them.
 The process of rediscovery goes under various terms such as "introspection", "a backward step", "turning-about" or "turning the eye inward".

 Sitting meditation

-Sitting meditation is called zuòchán (坐禅), zazen in Japanese, both simply meaning "sitting dhyāna".
+Sitting meditation is called zuochan (坐禅), zazen in Japanese, both simply meaning "sitting dhyāna".
 During this sitting meditation, practitioners usually assume a position such as the lotus position, half-lotus, Burmese, or seiza postures.
 To regulate the mind, awareness is directed towards counting or watching the breath, or put in the energy center below the navel (see also anapanasati).
 Often, a square or round cushion placed on a padded mat is used to sit on; in some other cases, a chair may be used.

 At the beginning of the Song dynasty, practice with the koan method became popular, whereas others practiced "silent illumination."
 This became the source of some differences in practice between the Linji and Caodong traditions.